North American NA-16

-The North American Aviation NA-16 was the first trainer aircraft built by North American Aviation, and was the beginning of a line of closely related North American trainer aircraft that would eventually number more than 17,000 examples, notably the T-6 Texan family.
+The North American Aviation NA-16 is the first trainer aircraft built by North American Aviation, and was the beginning of a line of closely related North American trainer aircraft that would eventually number more than 17,000 examples, notably the T-6 Texan family.

 Design and development

 On 10 December 1934, James Howard "Dutch" Kindelberger, John L. "Lee" Atwood, and H.R.
 Raynor sketched out the specifications for the NA-16.
 A key characteristic for the advanced trainer was a closed canopy.

 The NA-16 is a family of related single-engine, low-wing monoplanes with tandem seating.
 Variants could have an open cockpit (the prototype and the NA-22) or be under a glass greenhouse that covered both cockpits.
 On some variants, the rear of the canopy could be opened for a gunner to fire to the rear.
 A variety of air-cooled radial engines, including the Wright Whirlwind, Pratt & Whitney Wasp and Pratt & Whitney Wasp Junior of varying horsepowers, could be installed depending on customer preferences.
 The fuselage was built up from steel tubes and normally fabric covered; however, later versions were provided with aluminum monocoque structures.

 During the development of the design, a six-inch stretch was made by moving the rudder post aft.
 Many versions had a fixed landing gear, but later versions could have retractable gear, mounted in a widened wing center section (which could have either integral fuel tanks or not).
 Most had a straight trailing edge on the outer wing while again, some had the wing trailing edge swept forward slightly in an attempt to fix a problem with stalls and spins.
 Several different rudders were used, with early examples having a round outline, intermediate examples having a square bottom on the rudder (Harvard I) and late examples using the triangular rudder of the AT-6 series, due to a loss of control at high angles of attack with the early types.
 Horizontal and vertical tails were initially covered in corrugated aluminum, but later examples were smooth-skinned, and the horizontal stabilizer was increased in chord near its tips on later versions.